When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Damien

-• Damien Thorn: The main character from The Omen.
+• Damien Thorn: The infamous child protagonist from the classic horror film The Omen.

 There are some common misconceptions when thinking about the meaning of the name Damien and the spelling.
-Here are answers to some of the most commonly asked questions by people who want to name their child Damien.
+Here are answers to the most commonly asked questions.

 Does the Name Damien Mean ‘Son of Satan’?

-There is no real connection between the two.
-The popularization of this theory comes from the son in the movie The Omen, whose name was Damien Thorn.
+There is no etymological connection between Damien and the devil.
+The popularization of this theory comes entirely from the 1976 movie The Omen, where the antagonist child was named Damien Thorn.
+The name actually relates to Saint Damian, a holy physician and martyr.

 What Is the Difference Between the Spellings of Damian/Damien?